 We strive to make our benefit programs valuable and affordable.
 We evaluate market trends and employee participation in existing programs on an annual basis to determine opportunities for design and cost changes.
-We are proud of our ability to maintain 2021 medical cost premiums unchanged as compared to the prior year.
+We are proud that we are able to maintain 2021 medical cost premiums unchanged as compared to the prior year.

 In addition, we encourage employees to maximize the financial resources made available to them.
-We believe this focus drives greater utilization of our benefits program, such as the 95% participation rate in our 401(k) program, which includes fully vested employer matched contributions.
+We believe this focus drives greater utilization of our benefits program, such as the 95% participation rate in our 401(k) program, which includes new employees automatically enrolled at time of hire and fully vested employer matched contributions.

-Our competitive total rewards packages support the financial security of our employees and help to attract and retain top talent.
-Turnover rates are monitored on a monthly basis and reported to our Board of Directors (Board) at least annually.
-Voluntary turnover rates over the last three years have remained relatively flat, averaging approximately 10% per year.
+Our competitive total rewards program also supports the financial security of our employees and helps to attract and retain top talent.
+Turnover rates are monitored on a monthly basis and reported to our Board of Directors at least annually.
+Voluntary turnover rates over the last three years have remained relatively flat, averaging approximately 9% per year.

-EnLink recognizes the importance of employees’ need to provide financial stability for themselves and their families, particularly during challenging and uncertain times such as the current COVID-19 pandemic.
-Although our operations are not subject to living wage laws, our goal is to provide market competitive compensation to our employees, all of which are above the living wage¹.
-On average, the lowest 10% of our employees were paid 182% of the living wage national average of $34,040 per year¹ and our median employee earned approximately 300% of the living wage national average.
+EnLink recognizes the importance of employees’ need to provide financial stability for themselves and their families, particularly during challenging and uncertain times.
+Although our operations are not subject to living wage laws, our goal is to provide market competitive compensation to our employees, all of which are above the living wage.
+On average, the lowest 10% of our employees were paid 136% of the living wage national average of $46,304 per year¹ and our median employee earned over 200% of the living wage national average.

-Like many energy companies, EnLink offers better than average income and advancement opportunities for those without a four-year college degree (55% of EnLink’s 2020 workforce²).
-In addition, EnLink’s Tuition Reimbursement program encourages employees to earn a degree or technical certification by providing economic support for our employees who choose to pursue additional education.
+Like many energy companies, EnLink offers better than average income and advancement opportunities for those without a four-year college degree (53% of EnLink’s 2021 workforce²).
+In addition, EnLink’s tuition reimbursement program encourages employees to earn a degree or technical certification by providing economic support for our employees who choose to pursue additional education.

 Developing our Employees

 We strive to provide our employees with a rewarding work environment, including the opportunity for success and a platform for personal and professional development.
 We offer access to leadership, technical, and safety training to deepen employees’ business and operational knowledge, as well as expand their overall skillset.
 While COVID-19 limited our ability to host most in-person development opportunities, we leveraged a range of tools to ensure a continued culture of development, including online courses.
-Our employees completed approximately 7,500 online courses comprising more than 4,500 hours of supplemental or compliance-based training.
-In addition, our employees completed over 13,000 hours of required safety training.
+Our employees completed approximately 23,200 online and classroom courses comprising more than 15,000 hours, of which 4,500 hours were from required safety training.